Tuesday, November 6, 2012

 While I was glad that it wasn't as crowded as the New York Comic Con, I was a little disappointed that they only had one comic book owner selling graphic novels, and a handful of collectors selling Star Wars, T-shirts and Anime items.
 Still I decided to make the best of the situation and browse.

-The most popular section was the gaming area which allowed gamers to play and compete for prizes on the latest X-Box 360, Playstation 3, and PC games.
+The most popular section was the gaming area, which allowed gamers to play and compete for prizes on the latest X-Box 360, 3, and PC games.

 What impressed me the most (besides He-Man's Sword of Power) was the amazing craftmanship from some of the vendors.
 Thor's Hammer, the box of Kryptonite, and The Sword of Power were all crafted here by some very creative artisans.

 Not all the creativity was limited to handheld props.
 There was a team of designers promoting a zombie PC game which they themselves are in the process of creating.
-The story takes place within the province of Cordoba where an outbreak brings the dead back to life.
+The story takes place in the province of Cordoba where an outbreak brings the dead back to life.
 What's unique about this game is that the programmers have designed the locations within the game to match actual city streets, locales, and monuments in Cordoba.
-Cordoba Zombie is expected to be available for free download soon and I can't wait.
-You can learn more about this pc game project here http://cordobazombie.com.ar/
+Cordoba Zombie is expected to be available for download soon.
+It's going to be free of charge, and I can't wait.
+(UPDATE: Unfortunately, the game was never produced and the website promoting it was taken down)

-I did speak with the people that coordinated the convention and asked about the lack of celebrities and merchants and they advised me that the lack of both of these things are the result of a limited budget, not enough advertisement, and lack of participation from merchants from other provinces who could come to Cordoba for this event but don't.
+I did reach out to the people that coordinated the convention and asked them about the lack of celebrities and merchants.
+They advised me that unfortunately, they have a limited budget.
+Also, the lack of participation from merchants and insufficient publicity from the local press was to blame.

 at 5:05 PM